 Prices start at £1.50 per pupil for a single activity, most activities last for an hour.
 Teachers and accompanying adults are free in a ratio 1:10 for KS2 and 1:6 for KS1.
+Please expect to be invoiced on the day of your visit.
+Payment can be made at this time, or after your visit.
 We will charge VAT, but it is possible for most groups to claim this back from their local authority.